saltstack/salt/doc/topics/cloud/windows.rst

 .. note::
    Support ``winexe`` and ``impacket`` has been deprecated and will be removed in 3001.
-These dependencies are replaced by ``pypsexec`` and ``smbprotocol`` respectivly.
+These dependencies are replaced by ``pypsexec`` and ``smbprotocol`` respectively.
 These are pure python alternatives that are compatible with all supported python versions.

 Salt Cloud makes use of `impacket` and `winexe` to set up the Windows Salt